 There are two parts to this application, first there is channel_shuffle, which is a command line application that can be used independently.
 Then there is channel_shuffle_gui, which is a graphical front end for channel_shuffle created in Qt.

 The application and its source are in the public domain.
-You can find the source on GitHub.
+Find the source on GitHub.
 Feel free to do whatever you want with the source code.